KotapatiSaiMounika/CatNet/README.md

   level) and only pulled in explicitly for the match query — the raw vectors never reach the client.

-*Scaling note: at hackathon/demo scale this does an in-memory similarity scan.
-For a larger dataset, the natural next step is a vector index (MongoDB Atlas Vector Search, or pgvector/FAISS) — the rest of the system wouldn't need to change.*

 ## 🔐 Security